-The bill addresses the following items related to landlord and tenant rights in residential rental agreements:
+The act addresses the following items related to landlord and tenant rights in residential rental agreements:

 - After a complaint is filed by a landlord, the clerk of the court or the attorney for the plaintiff shall issue a summons, including information concerning filing an answer and legal aid.
 A court shall not enter a default writ of restitution before the close of business on the date upon which an appearance is due.